mjesp20/mjesp20/README.md

 I am currently attending a master's program in Medialogy at Aalborg University, which I will finish in 2026.

-## 💞️ I’m looking to collaborate on ...
-(Feel free to mention any specific areas if you'd like, or we can leave this blank.)

 ## 📫 How to reach me ...
 - Email: [mjesp20@student.aau.dk](mailto:mjesp20@student.aau.dk)